microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/north_dakota/state_name Active Phase (2)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* All people 16+ (for Pfizer only) and 18+ (for all vaccines) are eligible in North Dakota.
-However, some vaccination sites are currently only serving those 18+ or essential workers.
-Please confirm your eligibility matches that of the location where you're signing up  (see [here](https://www.health.nd.gov/covidvaccinelocator))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/northern_mariana_islands/state_name